Artwork at the World Trade Center (1973–2001): Recollection Pond (1974) by Romare Bearden

 Recollection Pond was a 61″ x 79″ tapestry by Romare Bearden that was located in the World Trade Center from 1974 until its destruction in 2001.
 It was also briefly displayed at the Metropolitan Museum of Art.

 Entablature (1975) by Roy Lichtenstein

-Entablature was an abstract painting designed by Roy Lichtenstein.
-It was destroyed in the attacks during the collapse of 7 World Trade Center, where it was located.
+Entablature is a series of abstract paintings by Roy Lichtenstein.
+One of the paintings was destroyed in the attacks during the collapse of 7 World Trade Center, where it was located.

 Fan Dancing with the Birds (1976) by Hunt Slonem

 Fan Dancing with the Birds, completed by painter Hunt Slonem in 1976, was a wall mural located in Port Authority Executive Dining Room at 1 World Trade Center.
 It was one of the murals in the "fan dancing" series.

 Sky Gate, New York (1978) by Louise Nevelson

 The lobby of 1 World Trade Center in 2000.
 Sky Gate, New York is the black object that can be seen hanging on the wall.

 The sculpture was commissioned by Saul Wenegrat, director of the art program for the Port Authority of New York and New Jersey, for the World Trade Center and its "Percent For Art" program.
 The piece evolved through several redesigns before its dedication.

 The largest work the sculptor had created to date, the wall piece was 32 feet wide, 17 feet tall and a foot thick — and comprised more than 35 segments, each a dark painted wood relief.
 Completed in 1977 or 1978 (reported variously), Sky Gate was dedicated at the mezzanine of One World Trade Center on December 12, 1978, overlooking Austin J. Tobin Plaza.
 Kitty Carlisle Hart, chair of the New York State Council on the Arts presided over the ceremony.

 The sculpture was destroyed during the September 11 attacks and was not recovered.